Salt-RASOR/clean-relay/README.md

 **To deploy to Vercel:**

-The app is deployed on Vercel at https://clean-relay.vercel.app/

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+Check out their [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## API